KeeMeng/MKB-Syntax-Highlighting/README.md

 There are 2 files: __MKB.yaml__ which is a YAML file, with the regexes and assigning scopes to them. __MKB.json__ is for the custom colors and rules.

-*Note that the menus might be different depending on your os, so you can always use the app's help, or ask me*
+*Note that the menus might be different depending on your os, so you can always use the text editor's help, or ask me*

 **Useful links:**